SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added the ability to order GroupLocations (namely for check-in) in the event that a check-in workflow action wants to make decisions based on their order.
 + Added new block for editing label files that allows easily viewing and printing of incremental changes.
 + Updated check-in to save the value that was entered to search for family, and the family that was selected when saving the attendance record.
++ Added options to check-in for hiding photos and excluding inactive people.
++ Updated the Welcome check-in block to allow changing the 'Check In' button text with a block setting and CSS.
++ Updated label printing so that if person is checking into two or more grouptypes that share the same label configured to be printed once per person, that it will only print once per person.
+Note if grouptypes have different labels, both types will still be printed.
+(Fixes #1755).
++ Updated check-in to add option of preventing people from checking into the same service time more than once.

 CMS
 + Added ability to have site-specific routes.